 Positive image in the community

 Everyone loves a feel-good story.
-Are you that company who provides a great product or service but gives diddly-squat back to your community?
-Why not be the organization who gives customers the warm fuzzies instead?
+Are you that company that provides a great product or service but gives diddly-squat back to your community?
+Why not be the organization that gives customers the warm fuzzies instead?

 Better employee engagement